ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Semantics of `null`

-JSON `null` is treated as a valid value, rather than "undefined" nor "missing."
+Note that JSON `null` is not  treated differently from any other JSON value (there is no special treatment as "undefined" or "missing").

 ### Examples
 {: unnumbered}